[Mount Chokai-Tobishima Geopark: Yuza and Sakata] The Shonai Plain is blessed with the bounty of Mount Chokai

 "Miko no Mizu" is a sacred spring water that is treasured and used. © Mt.
 Chokai-Tobishima Geopark

-Mizu is a washing place that uses spring water in the Mega village in Yuza town.
+no Mizuis a washing area that utilizes spring water located in the Mega settlement of Yuza Town.

 Mega is a coastal village where the foot of the sacred mountain, Mt.
 Chokai, sinks into the Sea of Japan, and the spring water is named "Shinsen no Mizu" (Water of the Divine Spring) because it is drawn from the sacred mountain.
 The spring water is divided into six tanks and separated according to its use